WaleeTheRobot/order-flow-bot/README.md

 #### Trigger Strike Price

 The trigger strike price acts as the starting point for the strategy to begin seeking an entry.
-However, this will only work if the strategy includes the necessary logic to check and verify the requirements.
-For instance, if your strategy is designed to validate certain conditions and includes logic for the trigger strike price, it will only execute these checks when the trigger price is reached.
-This is similar to a limit order, but in this case, the strategy only starts evaluating conditions once the limit price is hit.
+This will be valid if the trigger strike price falls within the high and low of the bar.

 #### Standard/Inverse